RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: RadaRays

 \section{RadaRays}

-A radar sensor emits a signal which is reflected, refracted and absorbed by the environment until it may return to a receiver.
-By analyzing the returning signals, it is possible to estimate properties such as the locations or velocities of several objects.
-Translating this scenario into a simulation requires precise formulations of the physical properties of radar waves propagating through the world.
-First, we take a look at the radar range equation:
+A radar sensor emits a signal that is reflected, refracted and absorbed by the environment until it may return to a receiver.
+By analyzing the returning signals, properties such as the locations or velocities of several objects can be estimated.
+Translating this into a simulation requires precise formulations of the physical properties of radar waves propagating through the world.
+First, consider the radar range equation:

 It describes the signal strength $P_e$ that returns to the sensor after a radar signal of wavelength $\lambda$, strength $P_s$, and antenna gain $G$ is transmitted to a scene containing an object at range $R$ with a radar cross-section of $\sigma$.
-It explains fundamental principles of radar wave propagation but lacks when it comes to accurately simulating radar sensors in complex scenes.
-For our radar simulation, we have oriented at these fundamentals and overcame the approximations by using ray tracing, which is known to be more sophisticated for modeling realistic signal transport.
+While this equation explains the fundamental principles of radar wave propagation, it does not account for the complexities of realistic scenes.
+We have built our radar simulation on these fundamental principles and tackled the challenges of complex scenes by employing ray tracing as our wave propagation technique.